ETdoFresh/Blog/content/post/import/2009/2009-07-04-4th-of-july-in-sweden.md

 [<img style="display:block; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://4.bp.blogspot.com/_yEPuIWl8ybE/Sk_qQj184uI/AAAAAAAAAX0/iU1X0a3oK4U/s400/S6302626.JPG" border="0" alt=""id="BLOGGER_PHOTO_ID_5354756052187144930" />][6]

 <div>
-  Then we went to watch Jerry&#8217;s son Linux play some Futbal (or Soccer to us).
+  Then we went to watch Jerry's son Linux play some Futbal (or Soccer to us).
 It was fun to watch a game, even if it was younger kids.
 You can see the mistakes, funny goal keepers, and star players.
 </div>

 <div>
   In the nighttime, we had some leftovers from the BBQ, and had lots of candies.
 Good times.
-However, I&#8217;m soo exhausted right now, so I must sleep.
-I&#8217;ll blog more later!
+However, I'm soo exhausted right now, so I must sleep.
+I'll blog more later!
 Bye!
 </div>

 <div>